 At Morris Hall, we know that a secure future hinges on our current preparation.
 A small amount of time and effort now can lead to considerable benefits later down the road.
 Many systems have been put into place to help individuals achieve peace of mind as they age and when speaking towards financial security after retirement, 401(k)’s and IRA’s come immediately to mind.
 But what exactly are these accounts and how can they be leveraged for greater financial security, not only for individuals but for families as well?
-Here are some insights from an Arizona and New Mexico estate planning law firm.
+Here are some insights from an Arizona estate planning law firm.

 What Is a 401(k)?